EricZinda/Perplexity/backlog.md

+- (fixed) The soup is not vegetarian --> neg(e8,_the_q(x3,_soup_n_1(x3),_vegetarian_a_1(e2,x3)))
+  - for in scope frame: the right error gets returned but the logic for returning errors across frames is to return the error from the last frame
+  - For world frame: the problem is that _the_q(x3,_soup_n_1(x3),_vegetarian_a_1(e2,x3)) succeeds once for the concept, returning a good "not true" failure
+    - and then fails for each soup instance because there is more than one
+  - which is the error that should get returned?
+    - Should we start using the error prioritization function to replace errors?
+  - The error that gets returned is the one that says there is "more than one"

 - "What is not soup" --> crashes
+  - Can't handle unbound variable in not()
+- I don't have soup / have soup both work when you have ordered soup
 - How many steaks did I order --> doesn't work
 - How much is the soup and salad doesn't mark you as knowing the price
 - Getting a menu should pass the menu concept all the way through so it can be evaluated